dimichgh/request-local/README.md

 The module provides middleware and API to store request context data.

 It should not be used by any module directly, i.e. should not be defined as a direct dependeciy by any module, but as a peerDependencies.
 This is to prevent conflicts that may arise from using multiple versions of this module.
-Every app should include it as a direct depdency.
+Every app should include it as a direct dependency.

 NOTE: if you want to use the module in some other module, please use it in peerDependencies section, not dependencies.

+Important: to make sure everything is patched by CLS before any other module is loaded, you need to put this as a first module require in your app entry point.

 ## Install